thegois/personal-ansible/README.md

 If it returns green answer it did work.

 ## Roles
-This project use roles structure, therefore it was added two main roles: DPF and PJE.
-Each role will be responsible for specifics informations such as: path and varibles.
+This project use roles structure, therefore it was added one main role: common-role.
+Each role will be responsible for specific informations such as: files, tasks or varibles.

+## Tasks
+Developed tasks:
+  copy-log: Easy way to copy files from servers. (common-role)